 These two prestigious mobile phone franchises were previously found to compete at the peak of the smartphone market and now have a slightly lower share.
 Several important compromises have been made to meet the relatively affordable price.

 So how do these two less important flagships fight each other?
-We got 8 out of 10 points in each review, so please support close-quarters battle.
+We got 8 out of 10 points in each review, so please support the close-quarters battle.

 Samsung Galaxy S21 vs Google Pixel 5 Price and Availability

 The Samsung Galaxy S21 will arrive in stores on January 29, 2021, and the 128GB model will start at $ 799 / £ 769 / A $ 1,249.
 The price of the 256GB model is US $ 849.99 / £ 819 / AU $ 1,349.

 These prices are stable on Samsung’s official website, but when you shop, you can almost certainly find many deals on the S21.
 At the time of this writing, you can buy a 128GB Galaxy S21 from Amazon for $ 699 / £ 664.